 Is Lloyds a Crypto-Friendly Bank?

 Overall, we wouldn’t say that Lloyds is a crypto-friendly bank.
-And there are definitely better alternatives to making cryptocurrency transactions.
-However, it’s recommended to contact Lloyds customer services to see if they will let a payment through.
-However, unfortunately, this doesn’t always work.
+There are definitely better alternatives to making cryptocurrency transactions.
+However, contacting Lloyds customer services is recommended to see if they will let a payment through.
+Unfortunately, this doesn’t always work.

 The UK’s biggest bank HSBC has been less than supportive of the crypto industry.
 Even going as far as banning customers from trading MicroStrategy’s shares.